LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 ## Update Axios to handle 401 Unauthorized responses

 Imagine a scenario when on one device you deauthorize other logins to your account.
-In that case to put it simply, server would delete access tokens and any clients that use them would always receive 401 Unauthorized from our API endpoints.
-Actually there could be many reasons for that.
-So we need a way to logout a client automatically if that happens.
+In that case, to put it simply, the server would delete access tokens and any clients that use them would always receive 401 Unauthorized from our API endpoints.
+There could be many reasons for that.
+So we need a way to log out a client automatically if that happens.

-To handle such responses we need to add axios interceptor, similar concept in Laravel is called a middleware.
+To handle such responses we need to add an axios interceptor, a similar concept in Laravel is called middleware.

-Edit `src/bootstrap.js` and add new definition:
+Edit `src/bootstrap.js` and add a new definition:

 ```js
 import { useAuth } from "@/stores/auth";